btcpayserver/btcpayserver-doc/docs/Deployment/ManualDeploymentExtended.md

 ~$ sudo systemctl start nbxplorer
 ```

-##### Migration

-With BTCPay Server v1.5 we [improved NBXplorer by switching to Postgres](https://blog.btcpayserver.org/nbxplorer-postgres/).
-If you are still using the DBTrie based version, please consider [migrating NBXplorer](https://github.com/dgarage/NBXplorer/blob/master/docs/Postgres-Migration.md).

-Afterwards you need to set `BTCPAY_EXPLORERPOSTGRES` to the same connection string as NBXplorer.

 ## BTCPay Server

 Like NBXplorer the BTCPay Server application is also .NET Core.
 The install steps assume .NET Core was previosuly installed.